waku-org/specs/standards/core/sync.md

 This client computation also outputs any hash differences found, those MUST be stored.
-In the case of an empty payload, the client MUST send back a `SyncPayload` with all the hashes previously found in the `hashes` field and an empty `nengentropy` field.
+In the case of an empty payload, the reconciliation is done, the client MUST send back a `SyncPayload` with all the missing server hashes in the `hashes` field and an empty `nengentropy` field.

 ## Attack Vectors